chrysanthosk/AdminLTE/README.md

   ```

 ### 2. Run install.sh
-Execute `install.sh` with root privileges:
+Execute `install.sh` with root or sudo privileges:
 ```bash
 sudo ./install.sh
 ```
 It will:
-1. Detect Debian/Ubuntu and install Nginx, MySQL, PHP, and required extensions.
+1. Detect your Linux distribution (Debian/Ubuntu or RHEL/CentOS/Fedora) and install Nginx, MySQL/MariaDB, PHP, and required extensions via `apt`, `yum`, or `dnf`.
-2. Prompt you to set the MySQL root password.
+2. Prompt you to set the MySQL/MariaDB root password.
 3. Ask for a project name (e.g., `adminlte`), create a database `${PROJECT_NAME}_db` and user `${PROJECT_NAME}_user` with a random password.
 4. Generate `db.php` in `/var/www/${PROJECT_NAME}/db.php`.
-5. Copy all project files (excluding `install.sh` and `sql/`) to `/var/www/${PROJECT_NAME}`, set proper permissions.
+5. Copy all project files (excluding `install.sh`, `sql/`, and `vendor/`) to `/var/www/${PROJECT_NAME}`, set proper permissions.
 6. Prompt for a DNS/domain (e.g., `adminlte.example.com`) and SSL cert/key locations, then configure Nginx with HTTP→HTTPS redirect and HTTPS site.
-7. Reload Nginx and PHP-FPM.
+7. Reload or restart Nginx, PHP-FPM, and MySQL/MariaDB.
-8. Install Composer (if missing) and `composer require phpmailer/phpmailer` in the project root.
+8. Install Composer (if missing) and run `composer require phpmailer/phpmailer` in the project root.
 9. Print out DB credentials and project URL.

 ### 3. Verify Installation